mlco2/codecarbon/docs/_sources/visualize.rst.txt

 Online (Beta)
 --------------

-A ``Dash App`` is also aviable for those who chose to connect the package to the API then data are public and aviable for all to explore.
+A ``Dash App`` is also available for those who chose to connect the package to the API then data are public and available for all to explore.
 `preview <https://dashboard.codecarbon.io/>`_

 from global...